nextleap-project/countermitm/2018_talk_lausanne_jan_17/talk.rst

 - allows recipients to reply encrypted to all

-- **complicates attacks from message transport layer**
+- complicates attacks from message transport layer (peers can track inconsistencies)

 ----

 DKIM signing of Autocrypt headers
 =================================

-- providers start to regularly sign Autocrypt headers
+- providers starting to regularly sign Autocrypt headers (Posteo.de, others upcoming)

-- DKIM signatures (if veriable) provide another third party verification

-- if only one out of two providers in an e-mail transactions performs MITM attack, peers can note DKIM verification failures
+- if only one out of two providers in an e-mail transactions performs MITM attack, peers can notice DKIM verification failures

 ----